Use grid to position content within a responsive layout.

 You can add any child elements (e.g., headings, images, div blocks, etc.) inside a grid.
 By default, every new grid child will populate an individual grid cell and fill in the next available cell from left to right.
 If there are no more available cells in a row, a new row will be generated to house the new grid children.

-You can change the direction of grid children in grid edit mode by going to Style panel > Direction.
-Here, you can select Row, which places children from left to right or Column, which places children from top to bottom.
+You can change the direction of grid children in Style panel > Direction.
+Here, you can select horizontal, which places children from left to right, or vertical, which places children from top to bottom.

 To manually position content in a grid, hold Shift while you drag the element into the grid.
-Any item manually positioned in the grid will keep its manual position setting.
 You can also change the position setting of an existing grid child to manual.
 To do so, select the grid child, go to Style panel > Grid child > Position, and set it to Manual.

 Manually-placed grid children remain in their designated grid cell whereas automatically-placed grid children move into the next cell to accommodate new grid children.